 For each Grand Entry that you attend, please ensure that you arrive at least 30 minutes prior to this and register your name at the appropriate desk.

 Graduates are invited to nominate a U of M staff or faculty member (Indigenous or non-Indigenous) who went above and beyond and who has made a significant impact on you and/or other Indigenous students on campus.
 Deadline for nominations is April 28, 2017.
-Nomination form.
+Nominations are now closed.

 Scarves are presented to Indigenous students at the Annaul Graduation Pow Wow.
 Students are encouraged to wear their scarves for the University of Manitoba Convocation ceremonies later in the spring.
 More information about the scarf.